Probabilistic Super-Resolution for Urban Micrometeorology via a Schr\"odinger Bridge: Probabilistic super-resolution (SR)

 SMs are considered more efficient than DMs for two reasons.
 First, SMs generate HR samples from $\bm{x}_\mathrm{LR}$, whereas DMs generate them from Gaussian noise.
 Compared with noise lacking spatial structure, $\bm{x}_\mathrm{LR}$ is expected to have spatial structure similar to that of HR samples.
 Thus, the transformation with the SM can be performed with fewer steps \citep[e.g.,][]{Liu+2023}.
 Hereafter, we refer to this step as a diffusion-time step to distinguish it from physical time.
 Second, DMs do not represent exact SB solutions and, in principle, require many diffusion-time steps \citep{DeBortoli+2021}.
 Specifically, both the endpoint of the forward process and the starting point of the reverse process must be effectively Gaussian \citep{Ikeda+2025}, which demands strong relaxation to Gaussianity---well resolved only with many steps \citep{DeBortoli+2021}.
 In contrast, SMs have no such constraint and are expected to attain high accuracy with fewer steps.
+Further detailed comparisons between DMs and SMs are provided in Appendix D.